Walter Reuther: Civil rights activism

 Reuther was a strong supporter of the Civil Rights Movement.
-He marched with King in Selma, Birmingham, Montgomery, and Jackson and when King and others were jailed in Birmingham, Alabama, and King authored his famous Letter from Birmingham Jail, Reuther arranged $160,000 for the protestors' release.
+He marched with Martin Luther King, Jr. in Selma, Birmingham, Montgomery, and Jackson and when King and others were jailed in Birmingham, Alabama, and King authored his famous Letter from Birmingham Jail, Reuther arranged $160,000 for the protestors' release.
 He also helped organize and finance the March on Washington on August 28, 1963, delivering remarks from the steps of the Lincoln Memorial shortly before King gave his historic "I Have a Dream" speech.
 He served on the board of directors for the National Association for the Advancement of Colored People (NAACP).
 Under his leadership, the UAW donated $75,000 in 1954 to help underwrite the NAACP's efforts—led by Thurgood Marshall—before the Supreme Court in the landmark case of Brown v.
 Board of Education.
 According to King, Reuther sent letters to all of his local unions in 1957, requesting members to attend and provide financial support to the Prayer Pilgrimage for Freedom in Washington, D.C.

 On the 25th anniversary of the UAW, King wrote a letter to Reuther, congratulating him on his successes and observing:More than anyone else in America, you stand out as the shining symbol of democratic trade unionism.
 Through trials, efforts and your unswerving devotion to humanitarian causes, you have made life more meaningful for millions of working people.
 Through moments of difficulty and strong obstacles, you have stood firm for what you believe, knowing that in the long run 'Truth crushed to earth will rise again.'
 As I have heard you say, the true measure of a man is where he stands in moments of challenge and controversy, when the only consolation he gains is the quiet whisper of an inner voice saying there are things so eternally true and significant that they are worth dying for, if necessary.
 You have demonstrated over the years that you can stand up in moments of challenge and controversy.
 One day all of America will be proud of your achievements, and will record your work as one of the glowing epics of our heritage.

 In the early 1930s, Reuther first challenged racism as a student at what is now Wayne State University.
 When a local hotel, which had agreed with the college to let students use its swimming pool, refused to let blacks swim, he organized a picket line.
 The protest surrounded the block.
 As a result, the hotel closed its pool to all students.
-In a 2013 interview with The New York Times, President Barack Obama said, "When you think about the coalition that brought about civil rights, it wasn’t just folks who believed in racial equality; it was people who believed in working folks having a fair shot.
+In a 2013 interview with The New York Times, President Barack Obama said, "When you think about the coalition that brought about civil rights, it wasn't just folks who believed in racial equality; it was people who believed in working folks having a fair shot.
 It was Walter Reuther and the UAW coming down here because they understood that if there are some workers who are not getting a fair deal then ultimately that’s going to undercut their ability to get a fair deal."